Danchesko/mobdev-telegram-bot/README.md

 Create the bot from BotFather in Telegram, get the token, and run the run.py module in src

+## Documentation

+Documentation can be found in "doc/\_built" directory, as an html file.

 ## Built With

 * [Telegram Bot API](https://core.telegram.org/bots/api) - API for Telegram bots